 Alright, let’s move on to what you need to remember when creating new cards.

-It’s easy to get confident that you can remember anything using Anki, but that doesn’t matter if you do not understand the material you’re putting in.
+It’s easy to get confident that you can remember anything using Anki, but the truth is that NONE of that matters if you do not understand the material you’re putting in.

-I knew how to answer the card but I cannot apply the “knowledge” anywhere else.
+You’ll know how to answer the flashcard but you’ll find out that you cannot apply the “knowledge” anywhere else.

 Don’t try to put in paragraphs in a card.

 Don’t even try to put “Explain” type of questions.

 Break them down until it’s simple FOR YOU.

 3 – The number of cards don’t matter much; coverage matters more

 There’s no optimal number of cards.